 is_-prefix.
 Not a blocker.

-#16 Updated by intrigeri about 1 year ago
+#16 Updated by intrigeri over 1 year ago

 - Assignee changed from anonym to segfault